mjumbewu/flatten-curve-sim-narrative/index.md

 # Flatten-the-Curve Simulation

-I saw [this article](https://www.washingtonpost.com/graphics/2020/world/corona-simulator/) with a social distancing simulator on Washington Post (I don't remember who shared it, but whoever it was thank you!).
-I thought it would be fun to recreate!
+I read [this article](https://www.washingtonpost.com/graphics/2020/world/corona-simulator/) with a social distancing simulator on Washington Post a few weeks back (I don't remember who shared it, but whoever it was thank you!).
+I thought it would be fun to recreate using vanilla JavaScript!

 I put together a first draft that you can find [here](https://mjumbewu.github.io/flatten-curve-sim/firstdraft/step20.html).
+I also found the [Simulating an epidemic](https://www.youtube.com/watch?v=gxAaO2rsdIs) video from 3Blue1Brown very helpful in thinking about approaches to the model.
 You can see the code for the steps I went through [in this GitHub repository](https://github.com/mjumbewu/flatten-curve-sim/tree/master/firstdraft).
 My goal with _this_ site that you're reading now is to clean up the code and take you through the steps that it takes to create a simulation like this in JavaScript.

 ## Why?